Finding qualified small contractors for your project

 – Michael Johnson, President & CEO, UrbanCore Development, LLC

 As the owner of a small, minority, woman-owned construction business, All Bay Area Glass, I look forward to opportunities for businesses like mine that will result from implementation of the Alameda County Affordable Housing Bond (Measure A-1).
 I was fortunate to get a contract on the County’s East County Hall of Justice project and obtained bonding and technical assistance to successfully complete the project with the help of the Alameda County Contractor Technical Assistance Program (CTAP).
 CTAP helped me understand the requirements for successful completion of the contract and the County put up collateral to help me obtain bonding for the first time.
 Now I have several contracts under my belt and am busier than ever.

 – Shaune Edwards, President, All Bay Area Glass

 (Coming Soon) Use the link below to download our updated list of licensed Alameda County contractors interested in working on A-1 Housing Bond projects and other local projects.

-Are you a contractor interested in participating in Alameda County’s Contractor Bonding Assistance Program?
+Are you a contractor interested in participating in Alameda County’s Contractor Technical Assistance Program?